polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 To declare what type your arguments can be, set the value of the argument declaration node to the Hyperlambda type value inside of your arguments declaration, such as we illustrate above.
-Arguments will be converted, if possible, to the typ declaration in your arguments declaration.
+Arguments will be converted, if possible, to the type declaration in your arguments declaration.
 If no conversion is possible, an exception will be thrown.

 Although the sanity check will check graph objects, passed in as JSON payloads, it has its restrictions,